nexusformat/definitions/manual/source/motivations.rst

 Another important motivation for NeXus, indeed the *raison d'etre*, was the community need to analyze data from different user facilities.
 A single data format that is in use at a variety of facilities would provide a major benefit to the scientific community.
+This  should
-This :index:`unified format <NeXus basic motivation; unified format>` should be capable of describing any type of data from the scientific experiments, at any step of the process from data acquisition to data reduction and analysis.
+be capable of describing any type of data from the scientific experiments, at any step of the process from data acquisition to data reduction and analysis.
 This unified format also needs to allow data to be written to storage